alissoftx/.github/README.md

-# AlisSoft
+# Alissoft

-Welcome to AlisSoft, where innovation meets execution! 🚀
+Welcome to Alissoft, where innovation meets execution! 🚀

 ## About Us

-At AlisSoft, we are on a mission to redefine the digital landscape by crafting cutting-edge software solutions.
+At Alissoft, we are on a mission to redefine the digital landscape by crafting cutting-edge software solutions.
 Our team of passionate developers, designers, and visionaries collaborates to bring ideas to life, one line of code at a time.

 ## 🌐 Explore Our Projects